i3games/latex-for-humans/chapter1.md

 #### Name\(s\) and Institution\(s\)

 Now replace the names and institutions of the author\(s\).
 Check carefully what to replace.
 In my paper the names are put below the title and the institutions and e-mail adresses are set in a footnote.
 This is done automatically by the template.
 I did not have to say "put them in the footnote".
 When we work with a template that has been provided to us, we only need to replace the content, we do not need to layout the paper.
-This has been done for us already[^12].
+This has been done for us already[^undefined].

 #### Abstract